Objects of the Transparent Kind

-Feeling, seeing, knowing – this is the name of the programme at the interactive stations developed and realised by ,simple.
+Feeling, seeing, knowing – this is the name of the program at the interactive stations developed and realised by SIMPLE.
 Here, visitors have a chance to examine objects close up.
 The exhibits and media libraries turn the encounter with these fragile treasures into a haptical and explorative experience.

 Portraits of collectors Helmut Hentrich and Gerda Koepff

 The short film portrait of the two collectors is started at the press of a button.
 Sound is played into earphones.

 The redesign was realised by Steiner Sarnen Switzerland.

 - Services: Concept, design, planning, construction and implementation of the interactive exhibits